 Importance of Getting the Right People

 - They Are a Synergy to Success.
 A startup needs people who can manage different facets of a business.
 It needs a group with a diverse skill set but is able to work together to achieve larger goals.
-The right composition of members will bring synergy to success.
+The right composition of members will bring synergy and success.

-How to Find the Right Team for Your StartUp
+How to Find the Right Team for Your Start-Up

-Build your foundation first.
+Build your foundation first

 - Establish an objective decision-making process.
 Write it down and have everyone sign it.